OS-expected/EzGitDoc-documentation/docs/doc0_about.md

 <p align="justify">
 <small>
 For each element that can be added, there are some limits and expectations under specific data that must be filled in.
 Fields are labelled with required/optional notes.
-If one of the fields won't be filled in as expected, you will receive easy notification on what needs to be polished to render element.
+If one of the fields won't be filled in as expected, you will receive easy notification on what needs to be fixed in order to render element.
 </small>
 </p>